-- Use of Microsoft Technologies: Describe the Microsoft tools and technologies (if any) to be used in this project.
+- Use of Microsoft technologies: Describe the Microsoft tools and technologies (if any) to be used in this project.
 While the use of Microsoft technologies is not a condition of this invitation for proposals, any proposal relying exclusively on non-Microsoft technologies should provide a justification for why this must be the case.
-We encourage the use of Windows Azure for the deployment of cloud applications.
-Use the Windows Azure pricing calculator to estimate the resources you need, and account for for your results in your budget breakdown.
+Particularly, we encourage the use of Windows Azure for the deployment of server applications.
+Use the Windows Azure pricing calculator to estimate the resources you need, and account for your results in your budget breakdown.

-- Related Research: Give a brief summary of the current state of the art in this field, including references where appropriate.
+- Related research: Provide a brief summary of the current state of the art in this field, including references, where appropriate.

 - First selection – The selection will be made by the Academic Advisory Committee and Microsoft Research.
 Results will be provided by email.
 The selected researchers are expected to attend the second selection interview as follows.

-- Second selection – Interviews at the Microsoft Japan office in Tokyo in November or December 2012.
+- Second selection – Interviews at the Microsoft Japan office in Tokyo in December 2013.
 The interview consists of a 15-minute PowerPoint presentation and 10 minutes of questions and answers.
-The Academic Advisory Committee and Microsoft Research will interview the applicants and determine the finalists.
-The official announcement will be made in January 2013.
+The IJARC Academic Advisory Committee and Microsoft Research will interview the applicants and determine the finalists.
+The official announcement will be made in January 2014.